OpenSourceEBike/OpenSourceEBike.github.io/build_EBike_Bafang_M500/VESC_configurations/VESC_configurations.md

 I did control the motor using my keyboard up and down arrows, but I had first to enable this on the VESC Tool.

+The idea is to configure the motor FOC parameters is a way the motor startup well, using sensorless (my case) or any other sensors like Hall sensor or a Magnetic encoder sensor.
+It also must be configured the battery limit voltages, battery currents and motor currents.
+Once the configuration is done, the VESC will be able to run your motor, just by sending a command to VESC with the desired motor current.

 # General

 ## General